-Pedro Erazo is a small to medium sized coffee producer from Honduras.
+Pedro Erazo is a small to medium sized coffee producer from Honduras with a larger to extra large smile.
 His original plan was to grow vegetables on his farm to make a living for him and his family, but soon he realised that these crops were not providing him enough to make a living.
 He knew some coffee producers around him were doing well, but as coffee plants take a few years to start producing cherries, the decision to change crops was not an easy one to make.